Best Kettles in Australia 2026 — Electric, Gooseneck & Temperature Control

 • Cons: Loud, plastic body, no temperature control, basic design, the lid mechanism can feel flimsy

-• Best for: Maximum savings — a functional kettle that does its job for $35
+• Best for: Maximum savings — a functional kettle that does its job for around $35

 Check price on Amazon AU →

-Mid-range kettles add stainless steel bodies (more durable, better looking), quiet boil technology, soft-open lids, and noticeably faster boiling.
-If you use your kettle 4–5 times a day for years, the step up from $40 to $80 is worth every cent.
+This tier adds stainless steel bodies (more durable, better looking), quiet boil technology, soft-open lids, and noticeably faster boiling — all without the cost of temperature presets.
+If you use your kettle 4–5 times a day for years, the step up from a basic budget kettle is worth it for daily comfort.

-The Breville Soft Top Luxe is our most-recommended kettle.
-The "soft top" lid opens with a gentle push rather than a spring-loaded snap — eliminating the scalding steam blast that cheap kettles give you when you press the lid button.
-Quiet Boil technology makes it noticeably quieter than budget kettles — important when you're boiling at 6am while the household sleeps.
-The brushed stainless steel body looks premium and lasts for years.
+The Breville Soft Top Luxe is the pick if you want the quiet, soft-open Breville experience but never use temperature presets.
+The "soft top" lid opens with a gentle push rather than a spring-loaded snap — eliminating the scalding steam blast that cheap kettles give you when you press the lid button — and the brushed stainless steel body looks premium and lasts for years.
+One honest pricing update: this listing now sits at about the same price as the temperature-controlled Breville Smart Kettle below, so unless you specifically want the plainer 100°C-only design, the Smart Kettle is arguably the better buy at this price point — you get everything here plus temperature control.

 • Pros: Soft-open lid (no steam blast), Quiet Boil technology, 1.7L brushed stainless steel, fast boil, premium feel and build quality, auto shut-off

-• Cons: No temperature control (100°C only), stainless steel shows fingerprints, slightly heavier than plastic kettles, the water window is small
+• Cons: No temperature control (100°C only), now priced close to the temperature-controlled Smart Kettle, stainless steel shows fingerprints, the water window is small

 Check price on Amazon AU →